 In March 2020, the COVID-19 pandemic made it clear that we needed to pivot our product roadmap to meet the immediate needs of our higher ed partners.
 With an all- or mostly-virtual fall on the horizon for many of our partners, creating virtual career fair functionality became our top priority.
-We’ve spent the last several weeks talking to colleges and universities, students, and employers to develop our approach.

 Now that Virtual Fairs are available, we've put together this guide to help you host the most successful Virtual Fair possible via Handshake.